zhaorz/git-practice/README.md

 * 58ff24a Add readme.txt
 ```

 Logs are displayed with most recent commits at the top.
-Each `*` corresponds with a commit, with it's SHA-1 hash and message displayed on the right.
+Each `*` corresponds with a commit, with its SHA-1 hash and message displayed on the right.
 The `master` branch is always the left-most path, a straight line.

 We can see clearly where our `feature` branch _diverged_ from master.
 After diverging, we made a single commit, "Add license.txt", to the `master` branch, and another single commit, "Add fib.js", to the `feature` branch.